wonderfulsasha/telegrambottest/README.md

 # telegrambottest
-Created this bot with maven, standart telegram bot API, some JSoup
+Created this bot with maven, standart telegram bot API

-It`s my first pet project